-Based on our audit procedures performed for the purpose of reporting the true and fairview of the financial statements and according to the information and explanation given bythe management the company has not raised any money by way of initial public offer orfurther public offer or debt instruments and terms loans hence reporting under clause 3(xi) of the Order are not applicable to the company and hence not commented upon.
+Based on our audit procedures performed for the purpose of reporting the true and fairview of the financial statements and according to the information and explanation given bythe management the company has not raised any fund by way of initial public offer orfurther public offer including debt instrument.

-Based on our audit procedures performed for the purpose of reporting the true and fairview of the financial statements and according to the information and explanation given bythe management We report that the managerial remuneration has been paid or provided inaccordance with the requisite approvals mandated by the provision of section197 read with schedule V to the Act.
+Based on our audit procedures performed for the purpose of reporting the true and fairview of the financial statements and according to the information and explanation given bythe management We report that the managerial remuneration has been paid if any orprovided in accordance with the requisite approvals mandated by the provision of section197 read with schedule V to the Act.

 In our opinion the Company is not a Nidhi company.
 Therefore the provision of clause3 (xiii) of the order are not applicable to the company and hence not commented upon.

-Based upon the audit procedures performed for the purpose of reporting the ture andFair view of the financial statements and according to the information and explanationsgiven by the management transaction with the related parties except below are incompliance with section 177 and 188 of the companies Act2013 where applicable and thedetails have been disclosed in the notes to the financial statements are required by theapplicable accounting standards.
+Based upon the audit procedures performed for the purpose of reporting the ture andFair view of the financial statements and according to the information and explanationsgiven by the management transaction with the related parties except below are incompliance with section 177 and 188 of the companies Act 2013 where applicable and thedetails have been disclosed in the notes to the financial statements are required by theapplicable accounting standards.

-According to the information and explanations given to us and on overall examination ofthe balance sheet the company has not made by any preferential allotment or privateplacement of shares or fully or partly convertible debentures during the year under reviewand hence not commented upon.
+According to the information and explanations given to us and on overall examination ofthe balance sheet the company has made preferential allotment of equity shares amountingto Rs.90750000 by way of shares issued for consideration other than cash by way ofpreferential allotment in the financial year 2017-18.